-The weak fitness effect associated with nominal passengers is in principle parallel to individual genomic variants in GWAS study, that has very low effect size and can[[It is interesting to note that the situation in cancer of a ]] key variantsadditional variantssignificantlyp[[word]] T explain only a small proportion of the genetic variance, thus contributing to the “missing heritability” problem.
-However, [[it has been shown that]]aggregating these low effect size variants in key genes and regulatory networks is considered important for deciphering the disease risk.
-Motivate by this, we leveraged the PCAWG variant dataset to assess the role of aggregated molecular consequence of nominal passenger variants in cancer progression.[[gaddy covlet]] We build on existing tools to annotate and score the predicted molecular impact of each variant, including SNVs, INDELs and SVs in the pan-cancer dataset.
+[[It is interesting to note that the situation in cancer of a ]] Presence of few key variants (with high positive fitness effects) and large numbers of additional variants (with weak fitness effects) is analogous to prior observations in genome-wide association studies (GWAS) that implicate a handful of variants that significantlyp[[word]] influence complex traits.
+These modest number of variants explain only a small proportion of the genetic variance, thus contributing to the “missing heritability” problem in GWAS \cite{20562875,19571811}.
+However, [[it has been shown that]]aggregating remaining variants with weak-effect can explain a significant part of “missing heritability” and is predictive of disease risk.
+A recently proposed “omnigenic model” takes this logic a step further, arguing that the majority of complex traits are influenced by thousands of variants with individually small effects \cite{28622516}.
+Although these models for complex disease are intriguing, they are also controversial, and further studies are required to test them.
+Nonetheless, such models highlight the importance of investigating the cumulative effect of nominal passenger mutations in cancer to understand their potential roles in cancer progression.[[gaddy covlet]]

+Thus, we leverage the comprehensive PCAWG variant dataset to address this key question.
+We built on existing tools \cite{25273974} to annotate and score the predicted molecular impact of each variant, including SNVs, INDELs and SVs in the pan-cancer dataset.
 We observed that disruption of genetic regulatory elements in the noncoding genome correlates with altered gene expression.
-Moreover, we find that various mutation processes have different impacts on the regulatory elements, as elucidated by signature analysis.
-Furthermore, we also show that how overall functional impact correlate with patient survival time, subclonal architecture and tumor heterogeneity.
-Finally, we observe suggestive evidences, which are consistent with the notion that aggregated subsets of functionally impactful passenger variants confer weak selection avenues to tumor cells.[[revised to fit in signature]]
+Moreover, we find that various mutational processes have different impacts on the regulatory elements as elucidated by signature analysis.
+We also found that overall functional impact correlates with patient survival, subclonal architecture, and tumor heterogeneity.
+Finally, we observed suggestive evidences consistent with the notion that aggregated subsets of functionally impactful passenger variants may confer weak selection avenues to tumor cells.[[revised to fit in signature]]

 Aggregated nominal passengers and additive variance